nih-fmrif/project-tool/project.1.md

 list
 :   list all projects

+check
+:   check that all project permissions are correct.
+This checks
+    every file in each project so it may take a while.

 create [*--public*] *PROJECT-NAME*
 :   Create new project.
 By default, projects are made 'private',
     i.e. they are NOT world-readable.

+rename *PROJECT-NAME* *NEW-NAME*
+:   Rename/Move a project within *PROJECT_ROOT*.

 delete *PROJECT-NAME*
 :   Delete existing project.